8832/cse15l-lab-reports/lab1.md

 bash: cd: README: Not a directory
 ```
 Since README is a file, and the `cd` command is used to change into directories, the output gives us the message that the file is not a directory.
-This output is not an error.
-Instead, we get a message indicating that our argument needs to be a directory.
+This is an error.
+The command did not fulfill its intended purpose of changing directories, and instead the error message "Not a directory" was displayed.

 ## `ls` command